 Non-teaching academic employees shall develop a work plan by the end of the first quarter of the non-teaching assignment.
 Specific goals, objectives, evaluation instruments/methods, and the duration/timeframe of the plan shall be mutually developed between the appropriate supervising administrator and the academic employee.
 Where applicable, the plan should include evaluation data from the students or clients served by the academic employee.
 At the request of either party, an LCCFAHE representative may participate in the formulation of the work plan.
 For academic employees with less than a full teaching load and additional non-teaching duties, the work plan shall serve as the teaching effectiveness plan as outlined in 810.1.
 The plan and any future changes in the plan must be mutually agreeable between the appropriate supervising administrator and the academic employee.
 The academic employee is responsible for carrying out their work plan.
-Where areas for improvement in an academic employee to develop and implement a plan to address identified areas of concern.
+Where areas for improvement in an academic employee's performance are identified, the institution shall work with the academic employee to develop and implement a plan to address identified areas of concern.